Plutora Blog - Deployment Management, Release Management

 A Look At the ROI: Is Enterprise Release Management Worth It?Reading time 3 minutes

-Even as software release demands exceed the capacity of traditional manual management techniques, business decision makers must still make economics their chief concern when evaluating new solutions—especially for enterprise release management where automated platforms haven’t become mainstream.
+Even as software release demands exceed the capacity of traditional manual management techniques, business decision makers must still make economics their chief concern when evaluating new products—especially for enterprise release management where automated solutions haven’t become mainstream.

 Contextualizing the Benefits Through Financial Modeling

 The example given in the whitepaper is generic by design.
 It extends from the simple arithmetic governing a medium-sized team — with 60 different players involved in the software delivery lifecycle — completing 2 major releases and 2 minor releases each month.

 Owing to mitigated environment contentions, greater managerial efficiencies, and fewer testing outages, such a team could expect to achieve a Return on Investment upwards of 290% after implementing a high quality, enterprise level Release Management solution.

 That’s just the bottom line.
 The underlying quantification methodology and starting point assumptions are covered in some depth within the whitepaper itself.

 The point here is for you to understand that, for even a medium-sized enterprise release team, the savings are real and significant.

 While developers make up the majority of a release team, that aspect of the process is already heavily automated and increasingly agile.
 The management level of the release process, on the other hand, is where employees and businesses still have a lot of room for improvement.
 Aside from the cost savings that a proven release management solution introduces, release and test environment managers enjoy granular benefits to their daily operations:

 - Release Managers can expect increased visibility to rapidly spot developing delays and structural insight to identify and correct root causes before they become disruptive.